Flash-engine/Mixnet-quant/README.md

 You can find these settings in *mixnet_m.yaml*

-With the above settings,our mixnet model achieves  **80.7%**  top-1 accuracy.
+With the above settings,our mixnet model achieves around  **80.7%**  top-1 accuracy.